sryps/osmosis-legacy-multisig/docs/App User Guide.md

 You may want to [Sign a Transaction](#signing-a-transaction) next.

+## Importing a Transaction

+Hello there !
+Master obiwan - kenobi

 ## Signing a Transaction

 To sign a transaction, make sure you have the Keplr wallet app installed and setup on your browser.
 Then navigate to the transaction page for the transaction you are trying to sign.